jeorgen/chromanode-regtest-backend/README.md

 With the use of a fronting Apache, Nginx or similar as a proxy, you can fold the bitcoind-controller server into some unused part of the url namespace of the chromanode web server.
 For example under:

     /regtest

+USING THE BITCOIN-ABE REGTEST BLOCKCHAIN EXPLORER

+With the use of a fronting Apache, Nginx or similar as a proxy, you can fold the bitcoin-abe regtest blockchain explorer into some unused part of the url namespace of the chromanode web server.
+For example under:

+    /explorer